Baillieu Library

-The Baillieu Library is the largest of the eleven branches which constitute the University of Melbourne Library.
-Its impressive collections are central to teaching, learning, and research in the arts, humanities and social sciences.
+The Baillieu Library is the largest of the ten branches which constitute the University of Melbourne Library, intended to support education and research in the arts, humanities and social sciences.
 It is located on the west side of the University's inner city Parkville campus, near the corner of Grattan Street and Royal Parade.
 The building, designed by John Scarborough and opened in 1959, is named after the Baillieu family, who funded the library through the William Lawrence Baillieu Trust.

 History

 The Baillieu Library was Australia's first purpose-built university library.
 It is named after the Baillieu family, who made a significant contribution towards the building of the library through the William Lawrence Baillieu Trust.

-John Francis Deighton Scarborough, a lecturer in architecture at the University, was commissioned in 1945 to design the Baillieu Library in 1945.
+John Francis Deighton Scarborough, a lecturer in architecture at the University, was commissioned to design the Baillieu Library in 1945.
 Scarborough also designed the extension to the Old Quadrangle library in 1948.
 Drawings for the new Library were prepared by Ian Watkins and Barry Axtens.
 Ken Atkins worked with Axel Lodewycks, the University Librarian at the time, on developing and expanding the library.

 In 1952, a site on Professor's Road was chosen for the new library.
 Prentice Builders began work on the construction in March 1957.
 The first stage of the building was completed by December 1958 and over the following weeks, 150,000 books were relocated from the Old Quadrangle into their new home.
 A key feature of this modernist building is the glass curtain wall with 'opaque spandrel' panels that forms the façade overlooking South Lawn on the east side.
 The Baillieu Library's furnishings included original Grant Featherston designs, including the iconic Mitzi chairs.
 Much of the original furniture still remains in use.

 The Baillieu Library was officially opened by Prime Minister Robert Menzies on 21 March 1959.
 The memorial inscription for the library foyer was unveiled by Lord Baillieu.
 A curved wall behind the iconic circular staircase now features the text of the speeches made at the opening ceremony.